BaseMax/CoronaVirusDatabase/README.md

 ### An API to lookup information about Corona Virus

+This package provides an API to lookup information about Corona Virus.

+It can provides API entries to perform queries on a database with figures about the current status of the Corona Virus epidemic around the world.
+Currently it can:

+- Return the number of reported cases
+- Return the number of reported deaths
+- Return the number of recovered people
+- Filter the results by country
+- Return results aggregating all countries

 # Corona Virus Database

 A repository for analyzing references and database of `gisanddata.maps.arcgis.com` website for Corona Virus.